EDUC 801 - Leadership of Organizational Principles, Policies, and Practices (4 Credit Hours)

 This course prioritizes the acquisition of the necessary skills to engage in effective board relations, develop sustainable financial plans, and build a foundation of shared leadership that positions the educational institution for continuous growth.
 This emphasis on collaboration, communication, ethics, goal-setting, shared leadership, and sustainability will empower educational leaders to navigate the complexities of resource management successfully, fostering a thriving learning environment for all stakeholders.

 This course provides an examination of leadership theories and structures in institutions of higher education.
 Focusing on major theories of leadership of higher education organizations that inform leadership practices, students will develop skills as practitioners in university leadership.
 By the end of the course, students will be able to understand the structure and function of university leadership structures from multiple theoretical perspectives.
 Students will gain an understanding of the management, leadership, and administrative roles of academic and student affairs offices in colleges and universities including personnel, program definition, research and teaching issues, and other functions of academic and programming oversight.
 Additional consideration to the roles, responsibilities, and leadership styles required will be examined for different organizational contexts.
 Through the linking of theory to practice, the class activities will lead students to develop skills as campus leaders and to empower them to make conscious, deliberate decisions, utilizing multiple, and at times divergent, theoretical frames.
-Credit cannot be earned in EDUC 8140 by students who already have credit for EDUC 840.

 Course Prerequisites - GRAD 888 or ENG 8010, ENG 800 or ENG 8020

-EDUC 8145 - History of U.S. Higher Education (4 Credit Hours)
+EDUC 8145 - Challenges and Leadership in American Higher Education: History, Policy, and Practice (4 Credit Hours)

 The purpose of this course is to explore critical, challenges facing American higher education.
 The course explores the history of higher education, with an emphasis on the development of higher education in the United States, to present day challenges facing intuitions.
 It includes issues of access, accountability, academic freedom, financial aid, state and federal government policy, changing legal structures, teaching and learning in a digital age, student issues, diversity, and the influence of business models and values on institutional strategy and practice.
 This course also covers different educational systems (Community Colleges, Private Colleges, and Public Colleges) and the critical issues affecting their institutional type.
 Students will gain an understanding of their responsibilities, critical thinking, and explore current issues that affect managers in institutions of higher education.
 This course addresses interdisciplinary influences on leadership practice within learning organizations and focuses on recent developments that have broad implications for research and practice in educational leadership.
-Credit cannot be earned in EDUC 8145 by students who already have credit for EDUC 845.

 Course Prerequisites - GRAD 888 or ENG 8010, ENG 800 or ENG 8020